Perruchet effect

 The Perruchet effect is considered a type of non-local influence on behavior.
-It goes against the view that conscious inferences about the relations between events are the offshoot of human conditioned responses.
+It goes against the view that conscious inferences about the relations between events are the offshoot of human conditioned responses, and challenges the single-processing model on propositional learning.
+To date, the Perruchet effect is one of the strongest pieces of evidence supporting dual-processing model of associative learning.